 - On each moon there are several bases as well.
 Some of them are simpler, some are more complex.

-- more that 80 ships und over über 160 variants (more to come of course) with upgradable weapons, shield and power systems.
+- more than 90 ships and more to come of course with upgradable weapons, shield- and power systems.

-- Missions: deliver cargo, mining on moons, planets and asteroids (with special laser mining ships), scramble races (some kind of checkpoint race), collecting informations, fighting pirates, hacking stations, search and destroy sattelites, drug dealing…
+- delivering cargo, mining on moons, planets and asteroids (with special laser mining ships or on foot), scramble races (some kind of checkpoint race), collecting informations, fighting pirates, hacking stations, search and destroy satellites, drug dealing…

-- we have a basic implementation of dynamic trading – you can buy and sell goods on different location with variing prices
+- we have a basic implementation of dynamic trading – you can buy and sell goods on different location with varying prices

 - a group system: you can group together with other players / friends, chat, travel together (will be extendend in the future to share missions)

 - VOIP und FOIP: Voice over IP = in-game voice chat, Face over IP = your character mimics your face with the help of motion tracing & your webcam